Rapheus/MeasureTool/README.md

 # MeasureTool

-An editor measuring tool for Unreal Engine.
+A measuring tool for Unreal Engine.
 Drop a measure actor into your level, pick two anchor points, and get a live, camera-facing distance readout drawn directly in the viewport — complete with a ruler-style line, tick marks, and a units label.